James Franciscus: Life and career

-He starred in I Passed for White (1960), and in 1963, he appeared as Mike Norris in the episode "Hang By One Hand" on the NBC medical drama about psychiatry, The Eleventh Hour.
+He starred in I Passed for White (1960), and in 1963, he appeared as Mike Norris in the episode "Hang by One Hand" on the NBC medical drama about psychiatry, The Eleventh Hour.
 He also guest-starred on Combat!, The F.B.I. and Miracle of the White Stallions.
 Franciscus may be best remembered for his title roles in NBC's Mr. Novak (1963–65) and ABC's Longstreet (1971–72) which included his blind character taking martial arts lessons in Jeet Kune Do from Bruce Lee as Li Tsung in four episodes, and for his vocal performance in the movie version of Jonathan Livingston Seagull (1973).
-Along with Lloyd Bridges, he served as host of the syndicated real-life adventure series Waterworld, which aired from 1972 to 1975.
+Along with Lloyd Bridges, he served as host of the syndicated series Waterworld, which aired from 1972 to 1975.
 In 1977, he starred in his fifth television series, the short-lived Hunter, as a secret agent.

 He was also frequently seen in feature films of the 1960s and 1970s such as Youngblood Hawke, Snow Treasure, The Amazing Dobermans, Marooned, Beneath the Planet of the Apes, City on Fire, When Time Ran Out, The Valley of Gwangi, and The Greek Tycoon.
 Over the years, Franciscus found film work with Italian cinema.
-In 1971, he accepted the lead role in Dario Argento's second film, The Cat o' Nine Tails.
+In 1971, he accepted the lead role in Dario Argento's film The Cat o' Nine Tails.
 In 1979, he appeared in Antonio Margheriti's Killer Fish, and in 1980, he starred in director Enzo G. Castellari's Jaws-inspired Great White (aka The Last Shark).

 He continued appearing in roles on the screen and television.
 When less important roles were offered, Franciscus turned to writing screenplays and producing.
 In 1991, the year of his death, he worked as an associate producer and screenwriter on the film 29th Street starring Anthony LaPaglia and Danny Aiello; it was his final project.

-Personal life
+Personal life and death

-In the summer of 1956, while working as the stage manager at the Cape Playhouse in Dennis, Massachusetts, Franciscus dated his apprentice, Jane Fonda.
+In the summer of 1956, while working as the stage manager at the Cape Playhouse in Dennis, Massachusetts, Franciscus dated Jane Fonda.
 In her autobiography My Life So Far (2005), Fonda identifies Franciscus as the boy to whom she lost her virginity.

 On March 28, 1960, Franciscus married Kathleen "Kitty" Wellman, a daughter of film director William A. Wellman.
 They had four children — Jamie, Kellie, Korie, and Jolie.
 After the couple's divorce, he married Carla Ankney in 1980.
 They were still married at the time of Franciscus's 1991 death from emphysema in North Hollywood, California, at 57.